Fall 2013 – Summer 2014

 What is the Admissions Committee looking for in reading your Personal Statement?

 Members of the Admissions Committee are interested in what you will bring to the study of law and to our learning community, and how you will benefit from the study of law.
 They look for indicators of intellectual curiosity, community engagement, political/social insight, leadership skills, ability to work with others, openness to diversity (cultural, linguistic, and otherwise), maturity, judgment, and potential for development through opportunity or adversity.
-Particularly if you are a Mature category applicant, you should discuss the relevance of your past experiences to your current motivation(s) for the study of law, and the reasons for doing so at this point in your life.
+On the latter, you may describe your experience as a member of a minority group, or factors that may have made access to a university education difficult.
+Also, if you are a Mature category applicant, you should discuss the relevance of your past experiences to your current motivation(s) for the study of law, and the reasons for doing so at this point in your life.
 Ultimately, and whatever your applicant category, the Personal Statement must be a product of your own reflection.
 We truly value a wide range of backgrounds, identities, and future aspirations.
 Whether you wish to become a practising lawyer or you have other ideas about your career path following a legal education, your application, and specifically your Personal Statement, should show thoughtful consideration of your reasons for studying law (at our Faculty in particular).

 Before writing, reflect critically on your motivations, your interests, and your convictions, and their connection to our program.
 The Personal Statement should not be used as a vehicle for narrating or repeating your resumé.
 Bear in mind that you have a limited amount of writing space; make it count.
 Be authentic.
 Be yourself.
 Don’t be afraid to be original, but don’t overlook the importance of the substance.
 Finally, ensure that your Personal Statement follows our formatting guidelines and that it has grammatical integrity.